Exceptional minimal surfaces in spheres: Pseudoholomorphic curves in

+From $K=1-{(a^{+}_{1})^2}/{2}$ and the above, we deduce that $K_{*}=K$ is equivalent to $2a_{2}^{+}=a^{+}_{1}$, which by virtue of Proposition \ref{polar} shows the equivalence between (i) and (ii).
+The equivalence between (i) and (iii) follows from Theorem 4(ii). \end{proof}

-\section{Pseudoholomorphic curves in $S^{6}$}
+\section{Pseudoholomorphic curves in $\S^{6}$}

-It is well known that the multiplicative structure on the Cayley numbers $\mathbb{O}$ can be used to define an almost complex structure $J$ on the sphere $S^{6}$ in $\mathbb{R}^7$.
+It is well known that the multiplicative structure on the Cayley numbers $\mathbb{O}$ can be used to define an almost complex structure $J$ on the sphere $\S^{6}$ in $\mathbb{R}^7$.
 This complex structure is not integrable but is nearly K\"{a}hler.

-A pseudoholomorphic curve in $S^{6}$ is a non-constant map $f:M\rightarrow S^{6}$ whose differential is complex linear, $M$ being a Riemann surface.
-Pseudoholomorphic curves in $S^{6}$ are actually superconformal.
-According to \cite{BVW} there are four types of such curves as follows: \begin{itemize} \item[(I)] superminimal in $S^{6}$ \item[(II)] non-superminimal in $S^{6}$ \item[(III)] those that lie in some totally geodesic $S^{5}$ of $S^{6}$ \item[(IV)] totally geodesic. \end{itemize}
+A pseudoholomorphic curve \cite{B} is a non-constant map $f:M\rightarrow \S^{6}$ whose differential is complex linear, $M$ being a Riemann surface.
+Pseudoholomorphic curves in $\S^{6}$ are superconformal.

-As an application of the main results of the previous section, we provide both an intrinsic and an extrinsic characterization for each type of pseudoholomorphic curves, via the $a$-invariants, among the class of superconformal surfaces.
-An intrinsic characterization was given by Hashimoto \cite{H}, but not for each type separately.
+As an application of the main results , we provide both an extrinsic and an intrinsic characterisation for each type (\cite{BVW}) of pseudoholomorphic curves, via the $a$-invariants, among the class of superconformal surfaces.
+An intrinsic characterisation was given by Hashimoto \cite{H}.
+For another approach see \cite{EV}.

-\begin{theorem} Let $f:(M,ds^{2})\rightarrow S^{6}$ be a superconformal surface with Gaussian curvature $K$.
+\begin{theorem} Let $f:(M,ds^{2})\rightarrow \S^{6}$ be a superconformal surface with Gaussian curvature $K$.
 Then the following hold: